It's Time to Move Beyond Representation

 We have told ourselves that it is enough of a win to have someone at the top that looks like us.
 We believe that there is scarce opportunity so we have to settle for this.
 That we can only ever experience a sense of purpose and success when it's reflected to us by the chosen few.

 We are settling for a seat at the table experienced vicariously through a powerful few where the agenda remains the same.
-Maybe we need to be flipping that table and creating a whole new discussion.
+Representation can help keep momentum going, it can inspire hope and action but we can't stop there.

 Representation alone is image.
 It’s brand management.
 It’s an idea without the infrastructure.